Betsy Braddock

-Elizabeth "Betsy" Braddock is a fictional superhero appearing in American comic books published by Marvel Comics, commonly in association with Captain Britain and the X-Men.
-Created by writer Chris Claremont and artist Herb Trimpe in 1976, she first appeared in the Marvel UK series Captain Britain.
+Elizabeth "Betsy" Braddock is a character appearing in American comic books published by Marvel Comics, commonly in association with the X-Men.
+Created by writer Chris Claremont and artist Herb Trimpe, she first appeared in Captain Britain #8 (1976).
+Introduced as the precognitive twin sister of Brian Braddock, Betsy is later established as a mutant, a subspecies of humans in the Marvel Universe born with an "X-gene" that grants superhuman abilities.
+Possessing telepathic and telekinetic powers, Betsy joins the X-Men in 1986 and becomes one of its most prominent members as Psylocke.